avipatel91/IsYourCarEvenSmart/README.md

-### Here are a list of things I would have done if this was production:
+### Here is a list of things I would have done if this was production:

        1. Have an actual db such as postgres to store ids.

-       2. Create a in-mem cache such as Redis to store most recently used ids.
+       2. Use a in-mem cache such as Redis to store most recently used ids.
           This will help us minimize hitting the backend for frequently used ids.

        3. Set up a reverse proxy with AWS ELB (load balancer) to help scale horizontally